John Dallio Memorial at Ruffled Feathers GC - Oct. 8-9, 2011.

 A teaching professional at Pine Meadow Golf Club and the Lake Forest (Ill.)
 Health and Fitness Institute, Kaufmann also served as a teaching pro at the Golf Learning Centers of America from 1994-98.
 In addition, she was the assistant golf pro at Deerpath Golf Course in Lake Forest from 1987-93.
 She was named the LPGA Midwest Section Teacher of the Year in 1998.
 In 2001, Betty was named one of the top 50 teachers in the country by Golf for Women magazine and one of the top 400 by Golf magazine.

 An outstanding golfer, Kaufmann played on the Women's Professional Golf Tour in 1979-80 and participated in the 1982 U.S. Women's Open.

 From 1980-86, Kaufmann served as the Senior Women's Administrator and head women's volleyball and basketball coach at Lake Forest College.
 She also worked as an assistant to the Women's Athletics Director at the University of Dayton from 1977-80 while serving as an assistant women's volleyball and basketball coach.

 A 1976 graduate of Dayton with a degree in Physical Education and a minor in Biology, Kaufmann played basketball, golf and volleyball for the Flyers from 1972-76.
 She earned her M.S. in Athletic Administration from Dayton in 1978 and was inducted into the Dayton Flyers Hall of Fame in 1985.

 Betty and her husband Jamie reside in Lake Forest, Illinois.
 Their sons J.T. and Tucker are DePaul graduates.
-Daughter Norie is a sophomore and a manager for the Blue Demon women's basketball team.
-Their son Patrick is senior at Dayton.
+Daughter Norie is a senior and a manager for the Blue Demon women's basketball team.
+Their son Patrick recently graduated from Dayton.